mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-people.markdown

 :::

 ::: notes
 The CyberAmbassadors program has a few time slots during the virtual residency this year, so I'll let them explain in more detail, but in general, they're a recognized leader in training for more of the soft skills that complement the technical ability you or your coworkers have.
-They offer workshops in communications, teamwork, and leadership, and last year, the PIs were inducted into the ASEE hall of fame for their work in this program.
+They offer workshops in communications, teamwork, and leadership, and in 2023, the PIs were inducted into the ASEE hall of fame for their work in this program.
 :::

 # Data-Facing